cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 5. FRONT-END
 Form with an input field and a submit button, submit use a post method to send the info to the server, creating a new item on the list

+server file should have this:

+const express = require('express');
+const bodyParser = require('body-parser');
+const morgan = require('morgan');

+//This was added on exercise review with Josh Comeau What happens when running the application:

+1. render de homepage.ejs
+2. Each time a new Item is added to the To Do List it send a POST status 302 the browser recieves the 302
+3. redict to home page / refreshing the new item

 ```